Russia’s attack on Ukraine came after months of denials it would attack

 On Jan.
 23, the British government accused Russia of organizing a plot to install a pro-Moscow government in Ukraine, citing intelligence reports.
 In response, the Russian Foreign Ministry released a statement that called the accusations misinformation.

-“We call on the British Foreign Office to stop provocative activities, stop spreading nonsense and focus on studying the history of the Tatar-Mongol yoke,” a representative of the Foreign Ministry told state news agency Tass.
+“We call on the British Foreign Office to stop provocative activities, stop spreading nonsense and focus on studying the history of the Tatar-Mongol yoke,” a Foreign Ministry representative told news Russian agency Tass.

 After President Biden spoke with Putin about the situation on Feb.
-12, Kremlin foreign affairs adviser Yuri Ushakov rejected claims that an attack was imminent.
+12, Kremlin Foreign Affairs adviser Yuri Ushakov rejected claims that an attack was imminent.
 “Hysteria has reached its peak,” Ushakov told reporters.

 Other Russian officials began mocking reports of an imminent invasion.
 “Wars in Europe rarely start on a Wednesday,” Lavrov said after Feb.
 16, a date that had been mooted as a potential invasion, came and went.

-In a Facebook post on Feb.
-16, Foreign Ministry spokesperson Zakharova asked the “mass media of disinformation” in the West for a favor: Could they “to reveal the schedule of our ‘invasions’ for the upcoming year?
+In a Feb.
+16 Facebook post, Foreign Ministry spokeswoman Zakharova asked the “mass media of disinformation” in the West for a favor: Could they “reveal the schedule of our ‘invasions’ for the upcoming year?
 I want to plan a vacation.”

-On Sunday, Russian Ambassador to the U.S. Anatoly Antonov added to the denial, telling CBS News that “Russian troops are on sovereign Russian territory,” where they “don’t threaten anyone.”
+On Sunday, Russian ambassador to the United States Anatoly Antonov added to the denial, telling CBS News that “Russian troops are on sovereign Russian territory,” where they “don’t threaten anyone.”

 “There is no invasion.
-There is no such plans,” Antonov said
+There [are] no such plans,” Antonov said.

-In the early hours of Thursday morning, Putin gave a televised address that said Russia was beginning a military operation for the “demilitarization and denazification” of eastern Ukraine.
-Explosions were heard in major Ukrainian cities, with Ukrainian President Foreign Minister Dmytro Kuleba tweeting that Russia had “launched a full-scale invasion of Ukraine.”
+In the early hours of Thursday, Putin gave a televised address that said Russia was beginning a military operation for the “demilitarization and denazification” of eastern Ukraine.
+Explosions were heard in major Ukrainian cities, with Ukrainian Foreign Affairs Minister Dmytro Kuleba tweeting that Russia had “launched a full-scale invasion of Ukraine.”

 U.S. officials have previously estimated that a major assault would leave as many as 50,000 civilians dead or wounded.